Best Micro 4/3 macro lenses

 |

 Available since 2015, the Samyang 100mm f/2.8 ED UMC Macro is positioned as a versatile lens for portrait and macro photography.
-It offers a f/2.8 aperture and a 1:1 magnification.
-Let us remind you that it is available for several mounts: Canon, Nikon, Sony E and Micro 4/3.
-Its dimensions are compact but well balanced.
+It offers an f/2.8 aperture and 1:1 magnification.
+It’s worth remembering that it is available for several mounts: Canon, Nikon, Sony E, and Micro 4/3.
+Its dimensions are compact yet well balanced.

 The lens is made of plastic and metal, making it sturdy without being too heavy.
-In terms of optical formula, it has 15 elements in 12 groups, with ED lenses and UMC multi-coating.
+Its optical formula includes 15 elements in 12 groups, with ED lenses and UMC multi-coating.
 Its minimum focusing distance of 30cm is a real plus.
-Its filter diameter is 67mm, with a circular hood to limit stray light.
+It has a 67mm filter diameter and a circular hood to help limit stray light.

-On the performance side, the sharpness of the lens is excellent, with excellent centre sharpness at f/2.8, even if the edges are not so sharp.
+Performance is excellent, with very good center sharpness at f/2.8, even if the edges are not quite as sharp.
 For the best image quality, the lens should be stopped down between f/5.6 and f/8.
-As for optical flaws, chromatic aberrations are well under control, vignetting is visible at f/2.8 but disappears from f/5.6 and distortion is almost non-existent.
-Finally, the bokeh is soft and aesthetically pleasing, creating images with smooth transitions.
+As for optical flaws, chromatic aberrations are well controlled, vignetting is visible at f/2.8 but disappears from f/5.6, and distortion is almost nonexistent.
+Finally, the bokeh is soft and pleasing, creating images with smooth transitions.

-In conclusion, the Samyang 100mm f/2.8 ED UMC Macro is an excellent choice for photographers looking for a good quality manual macro lens.
-It delivers sharp renderings with pleasing bokeh and controls chromatic aberrations well.
-However, it is more expensive than some of its competitors, some of which offer autofocus and image stabilisation.
-The choice is yours!
+In conclusion, the Samyang 100mm f/2.8 ED UMC Macro is an excellent choice for photographers looking for a good-quality manual macro lens.
+It delivers sharp results with pleasing bokeh and controls chromatic aberrations well.
+However, it is more expensive than some of its competitors, some of which offer autofocus and image stabilization.
+The choice is yours.

 That’s it for this article on Micro 4/3 macro lenses.
-I hope it has helped you in your search and that you have found the one that meets your expectations!
-I’d like to take this opportunity to tell you that I’ll be writing more about this mount in the future.
+I hope it has helped you in your search and that you’ve found the lens that best fits your needs.
+I’d also like to take this opportunity to say that I’ll be writing more about this mount in the future.

-In the meantime, I invite you to read our full guide to macro lenses, which will allow you to delve deeper into this rather special field!
+In the meantime, I invite you to read our full guide to macro lenses, which will help you dive deeper into this rather specific field.

 See you soon,